MerginMaps/docs/src/migrate/arcgis/index.md

 To migrate the project, we recommend to:
 1. Use the [**SLYR**](#slyr) plugin to transfer the ArcGIS project to QGIS project (including styling, etc.).
 2. Convert your survey (vector) layers (e.g from Shapefile or File Geodatabase) to GeoPackage if not done already by SLYR
-3. Optionally, convert rest of the data sources to formats [supported](../../gis/supported_formats.md) by <MainPlatformName />
+3. Optionally, convert the rest of the data sources to formats [supported](../../gis/supported_formats.md) by <MainPlatformName />
 4. Fine-tune the styling and settings of the layers and QGIS project

 Alternatively, you can convert the data files you use in the project to [supported](../../gis/supported_formats.md) formats and recreate the project and its settings in QGIS manually.